- the Midwest has their tornadoes

 Thank you for your patience during these next few months…

-uhm… Make that, these next immensely long, baked, dry, crackling, weary, dog-days of Summer months.
+No, make that, these next several immensely long, baked, dry, crackling, weary, dog-days of Summer months.

 Let me take this opportunity to remind everyone to be considerate of sun exposure for the little ones.

-I just heard this morning more news about research suggesting how a common ingredient in many sunscreens is actually thought to increase the risk of skin cancer.
+Also, double-check any sunscreen labeling to avoid a common ingredient believed to increase the risk of skin cancer.
 It’s called retinol palmitate (also called “retinyl palmitate”), a synthetic form of vitamin A.